Prof S. C. Chapman, Ph.D D.I.C.(Physics) BSc(Hons) A.R.C.S.(Physics) , CPhys FInstP, FRAS

-She has held visiting Professorships at the Universities of Kyoto and Uppsala and was a Senior Visiting Scientist at the Max-Planck-Institute for the Physics of Complex Systems, Dresden , the Potsdam Insitute for Climate Impact Research and an Adjunct Professor of Mathematics and Statistics at the University of Tromso.
+She has held visiting Professorships at the Universities of Kyoto and Uppsala and was a Senior Visiting Scientist at the Max-Planck-Institute for the Physics of Complex Systems, Dresden and the Potsdam Insitute for Climate Impact Research.
+She is an Adjunct Professor of Mathematics and Statistics at the University of Tromso.

 She has published over 200 papers in the refereed literature and a textbook on Electrodynamics.
 She is also an artist who works to bridge the ‘arts- science divide’ and has held a NESTA Dreamtime fellowship – working as an artist with the British Antarctic Survey in Antarctica.